 When converting to LawPracticeZA from a previous system , existing data can be imported.

-If using a computerised system prior to converting to LawPracticeZA, the data can usually be exported to a spreadsheet, where it can be rearranged in the format required by LawPracticeZA.
+If using a computerized system prior to converting to LawPracticeZA, the data can usually be exported to a spreadsheet, where it can be rearranged in the format required by LawPracticeZA.
+Alternatively, the information required can be captured in a spreadsheet (template provided) or entered directly into LawPracticeZA.

 The data can be imported in the following categories: -